Romancière et journaliste, lauréate du prix Pulitzer de la fiction 2006.

 Résumé

 The demands were immediate and many.
 Without space to grieve, the sudden loss became a yawning gulf.
 Three years later, she booked a flight to a remote island off the coast of Australia with the intention of finally giving herself the time to mourn.
 In a shack on a pristine, rugged coast she often went days without seeing another person.
-There, she pondered the various ways in which cultures grieve and what rituals of her own might help to rebuild a life around the void of Tony's death.
+There, she pondered the varied ways those of other cultures grieve, such as the people of Australia's First Nations, the Balinese, and the Iranian Shiites, and what rituals of her own might help to rebuild a life around the void of Tony's death.

 The demands were immediate and many.
 Without space to grieve, the sudden loss became a yawning gulf.
 Three years later, she booked a flight to a remote island off the coast of Australia with the intention of finally giving herself the time to mourn.
 In a shack on a pristine, rugged coast she often went days without seeing another person.
-There, she pondered the various ways in which cultures grieve and what rituals of her own might help to rebuild a life around the void of Tony's death.
+There, she pondered the varied ways those of other cultures grieve, such as the people of Australia's First Nations, the Balinese, and the Iranian Shiites, and what rituals of her own might help to rebuild a life around the void of Tony's death.